BioSchemas/bioschemas.github.io/pages/_tutorials/dde/validation_editor.md

-## How to use the Validation Editor to apply constraints to your schema
+## How to use the Validation Editor to apply constraints to your profile specification

 The constraints for a profile specification are expressed as JSON Schema validation rules.
 JSON schema validation rules allow users of the **schema** to use [online validators](https://www.jsonschemavalidator.net/) to validate their json-formatted data against the schema.